 This clause specifies the procedure on how NWDAF can provide NWDAF-assisted PFD Determination analytics, in the form of statistics.

-To assist determination of PFDs for known application identifiers, if the related Service Level Agreement does not preclude, an NWDAF may perform data analytics on existing PFD information and user plane traffic and provide analytics results in the form of new or updated PFDs, e.g. IP 3-tuple list in PFD is new or updated, to an analytics consumer in the 5GC.
-The NEF(PFDF) as the consumer may forward new or updated PFD information provided by the NWDAF to the UPF via the SMF to detect a known application, as defined in TS 23.502 [3].
+To assist determination of PFDs for known application identifiers, if the related Service Level Agreement does not preclude, an NWDAF may perform data analytics on existing PFD information and user plane traffic and provide analytics results in the form of new or updated PFD information, e.g. IP 3-tuple list in PFD is new or updated, to an analytics consumer in the 5GC.
+The NEF(PFDF) as the consumer uses the PFD information provided by the NWDAF as defined in TS 23.503 [4].

 The service consumer may be a NEF(PFDF).